 Methodology and approach to enterprise risk management

-The Group has in place an Enterprise Risk Management framework which is based on a combined assurance model comprising: management, external auditors and Support Centre oversight (including the internal audit function).
-This model and its related activities are structured to ensure that the Group’s risks are adequately addressed by formulating the Group’s strategic imperatives on such.
+Framework and model: the Group has in place an Enterprise Risk Management framework which is based on a combined assurance model comprising: management, external auditors and internal audit.
+This model and its related activities are structured to ensure that the Group's risks are adequately managed by formulating the Group's strategic imperatives on such.

 Identification of risks is based on: